raisarin/multinational-retail-data-centralisation913/README.md

 ## Installation instructions
-There are a few applications that are required for the project.
+A few applications are required for the project.

 1. PostgreSQL and pgAdmin
 * [PostgreSQL](https://www.postgresql.org/download/ "https://www.postgresql.org/download/") and
 [pgAdmin](https://www.pgadmin.org/download/ "https://www.pgadmin.org/download/") will be used to manipulate the dataset stored locally or from online.

 2. AWS Command Line Interface
-* [AWD CLI](https://aws.amazon.com/cli/ "https://aws.amazon.com/cli/") is used to communicate with the Amazon services.
+* [AWS CLI](https://aws.amazon.com/cli/ "https://aws.amazon.com/cli/") is used to communicate with the Amazon services.

 3. Miniconda
 * [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/ "https://docs.conda.io/projects/miniconda/en/latest/") helps set up virtual environments to install necessary packages to run the project.